6 Ways to Use Garlic to Improve Your Life

 Garlic is known for its very strong odor and has even been called the “stinking rose.”
 Large quantities of garlic consumption have been known to cause an unpleasant body odor.
 This odor which is released through the breath, skin, urine & feces with varying strengths is due to the breakdown of the allium sulfur groups.
 When metabolized these groups produce allyl methyl sulfide which cannot be metabolized (7).
 It passes into the blood stream and out of the body through the modes explained above.

 Chlorophyll found in green veggies and herbs is known to facilitate the removal of the allyl methyl sulfide and reduce the garlic smell (8).
 Parsley, fennel seeds, mint, & peppermint among other things are very good at masking this smell.
 Be sure to utilize these in any potent garlic enriched meals or take them directly afterwards.

-The benefit of the strong garlic odor is that it naturally repels mosquitos, ticks and other parasites in and around the body.
-Large doses of garlic are known to kill internal parasites such as tape worm and strong bacteria and viruses.
+The benefit of the strong odor is that it naturally repels mosquitos, ticks and other parasites in and around the body.
+Large doses of this herb are known to kill internal parasites such as tape worm and strong bacteria and viruses.

 6 Great Ways to Use Garlic:

 Dice it up and put in salads, soups, stews and meat dishes for great flavor and health benefits described above.
 This is the most common way to use this fantastic culinary herb.

 Garlic is a powerful anti-microbial.
 A great way to use garlic is to put a small piece of diced garlic on a wart and wrap it up in a band aid so it remains pressed up against the wart.
 Do this for 5-7 days, changing it every 24-48 hours.
 You should see the wart disappearing.

 You can also use it on cuts and burns to keep them sterilized.
 You can either use a piece of garlic or a garlic spray – 1 clove blended with 4oz of water.
 Spray the cut or wound throughout the day.